enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 }
 ```

 When TypeScript sees `errorMessages[constraint]`, it sees `errorMessages["badinput" | "validate"]`, which narrows down to a _union_ between the `badinput` configuration and the `validate` configuration.
 Unfortunately, this union cannot safely be applied to the error `config` object -- as far as TypeScript is concerned.
-For instance, TypeScript cannot assign `errorMessages.validate` to `config.badinput` because the 2 types are incompatiable.
+For instance, TypeScript cannot assign `errorMessages.validate` to `config.badinput` because the 2 types are incompatible.
 And although we know that this scenario will never come up in this code block, _TypeScript does not_.
 So it throws an error.
 In some way or another, this is the same problem that's happening in every other part of the `for` loop where you're seeing a TypeScript error.

 A simple solution to this problem to help TypeScript is to narrow down each individual constraint